Mills College Uses AnyChart JS Charts for Student Success Data Visualization April 29th, 2020 by AnyChart Team

 We continue a series of tutorials delving into the details of how to create Gantt charts in Qlik Sense and customize them using our intuitive AnyGantt Extension.
 This time, let’s look at configuring Gantt chart labels.

-You can watch the video version of this tutorial below or keep reading to see it in the text and pictures.
+You can watch the video version of this tutorial or keep reading to see it in the text and pictures.